BattlesOfBrass/.github/README.md

 We are focusing on strategics and community drivenness, thats why we want to achieve:

   * **Grid-Based Lethality:** Positioning is everything.
-If you're out in the open, you're dead.
+If you leave your front open you are dead.
 No RNG to save you here; just pure tactics.

-  * **A Simple and Fair Game:** Under the hood, we're prioritizing deterministic logic so the game stays consistent for your playstyle!
+  * **A Simple and Fair Game:** Under the hood, we're prioritizing deterministic logic while keeping it in a good balance with the enemy AI so the game stays consistent and won't get frustrating!

   * **Multiplayer:** Since everybody loves playing with their friends, this game has multiplayer support!